directus/directus/.changeset/clever-bobcats-collect.md

 "@directus/app": patch
 ---

-Fixed importing an image via URL into your current folder
+Fixed an issue where importing an image via URL wouldn't place it in the current folder